Subscribe to our Gay Travel Newsletter here

 2. New Zealand

-Back in 1998, New Zealand was the first country to offer gay-friendly travel certification for B&Bs, hotels, and restaurants.
-Today, even most rural Kiwis are famously accepting of all sexual orientations and gender expressions.
-This welcome mat has been out forever.
+New Zealand became the first country to offer gay-friendly travel certification for B&Bs, hotels, and restaurants in 1998.
+Today, even rural Kiwis are famous for accepting all sexual orientations and gender expressions.

 New Zealand’s Politics